Muzammil327/frontend-blog/src/app/posts/docs/aws-quickstart.md

 ---
-id: "8"
+id: "9"
-title: "Apple Jul Announcement: What a Refresh for Macbooks"
-para: "Create an AWS account and set up CLI/SDK access."
+title: "What is an array in javascript."
+para: "JavaScript arrays are used to manage data structures effectively.
+Their implementation and usage in JavaScript programming is significant."
-date: "2020-12-27"
+date: "15-02-2024"
-cat: "download"
+cat: "Javascript"
+catslug: "javascript"
-tag: "tag3"
+tag: "array"
+tagslug: "array"
-author: "Yasir"
+author: "Muzammil"
+authorslug: "muzammil"
+image: "/1.jpg"
 ---

 "Cloud computing" plays a vital role in the creation of software products and services.
 It's also one of the most highly sought-after skills in the tech industry.